1. Install the Lumion plug-in for Revit

 We recommend exporting/importing the model via LiveSync rather than via .DAE format as it is faster and requires fewer resources.

-If you prefer to export your model via a file (or if you are using Lumion 8.0 and older), you can export a Lumion Collada file (.DAE) file from Revit using the Lumion LiveSync for Revit Export button in the palette.
+If you prefer to export your model via a file using Lumion 10.0 and newer, then you can export a Lumion Collada file (.DAE) file from Revit using the Lumion LiveSync for Revit Export button in the palette.
 This file can be imported directly into Lumion.

 See section 3 below on Settings.
 These Settings vary from those available for LiveSync.